AHarry7/Personal-Portfolio/README.md

 ## Installation

-If someone wants to check out your code and run the project locally, provide instructions on how to do so.
+If someone wants to run the project locally, they can follow the below instructions:

 ```bash
 # Clone the repository